dmbarbour/glas/glas-src/language-g0/README.md

 # Language g0

-The g0 language is a Forth variant with staged metaprogramming, algebraic effects, and immutable tree-structured data.
-The simple syntax and semantics of g0 are intended to remain close to the g0 program model and simplify bootstrap.
-This is the primary bootstrapped language in the Glas system, so other languages must be implemented (perhaps indirectly) using g0.
+The g0 language is essentially a Forth-inspired macro-assembly for the Glas program model.
+The Glas program model is oriented around immutable data and algebraic effects.
+To this, the g0 layer adds limited support for modularity and staged metaprogramming.

-The g0 syntax is not suitable for all programs or programmers.
-It can be awkward to track the data stack in one's head, and the syntax for embedding data doesn't scale well to structured data.
-Users should develop different language modules to cover more use cases.
+The g0 syntax isn't suitable for all programs or programmers.
+It's especially awkward for embedding data.
+The main use case for g0 is very early development and bootstrap of the Glas language system.
+Thus, a primary design goal is simplicity of implementation.
+The g0 language can later be used to implement other Glas language modules.

 ## Top Level